vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/deploy-license.md

 ## License description

-You can use `cat` to view the content of the license file (`nebula.license`).
-The example is as follows:
+The example of the content of the license file (`nebula.license`) is as follows:

 ```bash
 ----------License Content Start----------